Denis Waxin: Investigation and arrest

 Due to his apparent familiarity with the deserted areas, investigators concluded that the killer likely lived in Lille or the suburbs, as he was able to quickly move around without being seen.
 While the investigations were going on, Waxin raped two young boys in Moulins and Lambersart from November to December 1999.
-On August 4, 1997, Waxin was arrested for attempting to steal cutlery from a store with his wife.
-As per police procedure, he was photographed and a sample of his DNA was taken, but it is unclear if he served time for this offense.
+On 4 August 1997, Waxin was arrested for attempting to steal cutlery from a store with his wife.
+As per police procedure, he was photographed and a sample of his DNA was taken, but it is unclear if he served time for this offence.

-On January 6, 1997, a 6-year-old girl named Wendy was collecting old coins with her sister and older brother in front of their house.
+On 6 January 1997, a 6-year-old girl named Wendy was collecting old coins with her sister and older brother in front of their house.
 After a while, they decided to separate so they could collect more efficiently, and Wendy was left alone to ask strangers if they had any coins.
 After some time, she asked Waxin, who was randomly passing by, and while he said that he had none, he claimed to have more at his house.
-After making sure that there was nobody else around, he took Wendy by the arm and led her down the street, claiming that it was a shortcut for his house.
+After making sure that there was nobody else around, he took Wendy by the arm and led her down the street, claiming that it was a shortcut to his house.
 He instead took her to an abandoned factory in Fives and started undressing her, but was met with fierce resistance.
 However, Waxin then threatened that he would hit her with an electric baton and that he had already killed other little girls, which made her stop resisting.

 After he finished raping her, Wendy calmly dressed herself and left, with Waxin following her and repeating to her that he would kill her if she told the police.
 He eventually left, with the crying Wendy found by a passing driver who took her to the police station.
 Owing to her good memory, investigators made a facial composite of the man, with Wendy saying that he wore a green jacket with a triangle in the back.
 A few days later, as she was looking out the window, Wendy noticed a man resembling her attacker passing by her house, who looked at and smiled at her.
 The authorities, who kept watch over the family household, immediately questioned the man and took his photograph, bringing along those of five others to see if Wendy recognized any of them.
 Upon being shown them, she immediately pointed to Waxin, who was not the suspicious man.
 Stunned, the investigators asked again, with Wendy reaffirming that it was him.
 Still unconvinced that it was him, as Waxin only had convictions for shoplifting, they only sent a message to his mailbox to come for an interrogation.